 By default, the workflow area will be empty.
 To get started, simply click on the function which you wish to run.
 The function will then appear in the first operation section, and from there it can be dragged right or left to whichever operation section you wish.
 Up to a maximum of ten sections may be used.

 Once two or more functions are included in the workflow, they can be linked by clicking the output arrow of one function , then clicking the input arrow of another tool.
 Keep in mind that all linked functions must go from left to right.
 For example, it is possible to link a function in Operation #1 to a function in Operation #2 or anything past that, but it is not possible to link a function from Operation #2 to Operation #1.

 The workflow state buttons are located in the bottom left of the window, right below the tools list.
 They provide functionality for saving, loading, and executing workflows.

-If you have various tools and links arranged on the workflow area which you would like to save for future use, simply click “Save Config.”
+If you have various functions and links arranged on the workflow area which you would like to save for future use, simply click “Save Config.”
 This will bring up a window prompting you to name and save a “.3dc” file.
 This file may then be used at a future time to reload your workflow.

-To execute this workflow, select the “Input File (LAS/3DP)” button on the Ground Filter tool, then navigate to the extracted zip folder and select “Sample.las.”
+To execute this workflow, select the “Input File (LAS/3DP)” button on the Ground Filter function, then navigate to the extracted zip folder and select “Sample.las.”
 Now, you are ready to execute the workflow.
 Select the “Execute” button in the bottom left of the window.
 A popup will appear prompting you to confirm the workflow.
 Select “Confirm Workflow.”

 The extracted zip folder should now contain eight new files, which are the results of the workflow: